defenseunicorns/embedded_engineering_technical_assessement/README.md

 If needed, please update the included Makefile and build include any custom build instructions.
 Acceptable submissions must be built via `make build` and `make run` and no more.

+Please compile and `git commit` as you go - your git history is also part of your submission.

 Any compiler or operating system is OK, but GNU/Linux is preferred.
 Please use only the stdlib for questions 1 to 6.
 You can use whatever libraries (if wanted) for #7.

+The final deliverable is a tarball (optionally compressed) containing this directory with any changes but *excluding* any binary artifacts (object files or executables).